ldziedziul/j/README.md

 - **Why do I need to set up alias and not simply use the script directly?**
-An alias is needed because normally the script is invoked within the new subshell which makes the change of Java version invisible to the parent shell (i.e. the shell you use)
+An alias is needed because normally the script is invoked within the new subshell which makes the change of Java version invisible to the parent shell (i.e. the shell you use).
+The dot in the alias means the script should be run within the current shell.